 - Your family connections in the U.S.;

 - Your criminal record (if any);

 - Any acts of moral turpitude (AMT) you may have committed;

 - Your immigration history and how you entered the U.S.;

 - Your employment status and financial capacity to pay the immigration bond; and

 - Your potential eligibility for deportation/removal relief.

 Your attorney will present whatever evidence is available to show you are qualified for a bond reduction and advocate aggressively on your behalf.
 If the hearing is successful, the bond may be reduced to as low as $1500.
-It is important to keep in mind that Illinois does not allow private bail bondsmen to operate, so to post bond, you will need to deal directly with the court.At Mevorah Law Offices LLC, we strongly believe in the value of immigration and the contributions immigrants make to our communities and the country as a whole.
+It is important to keep in mind that Illinois does not allow private bail bondsmen to operate, so to post bond, you will need to deal directly with the court.At Mevorah & Giglio Law Offices, we strongly believe in the value of immigration and the contributions immigrants make to our communities and the country as a whole.
 If you or a family member was detained by ICE and need help with an immigration bond, we will go to work immediately to examine the circumstances thoroughly and prepare the strongest possible case for the bond hearing.
 For a free consultation with one of our experienced Illinois immigration attorneys, contact our office today at 630-932-9100630-932-9100.3